Your preferences have been updated.

 Regarding one of the most romantic places to stay, Aruba Reef Apartments in Savaneta is the first that comes to my mind.
 It is located adjacent to Flying Fishbone restaurant, which many also consider a very romantic dining spot-more about that later.
 I was entranced with Aruba Reef Apartments from my very first glance; my friend equally so, and has been nagging her husband to return to it for a week just to themselves, ever since I took her there.

 The very small complex has only a few apartments, three of which are right on the beach.
-You can literally fall out of into some of the bluest, calmest waters to be found around Aruba.
+You can literally fall into some of the bluest, calmest waters to be found around Aruba.
 Rooms are cheap in comparison to most of the large resorts.
 There are cooking facilities and large refrigerators in each room, and the community areas are delightfully picturesque.
 Everything about it reflects much of the personal taste of the founder, Fred, who was an art aficionado.
 His collection of unique paintings and sculptures, many from Bali, adorn the interior and exterior, and can even be found in the trees.